 Information about this school

-- This is a small special academy for students with behavioural, emotional and social difficulties.
+- This academy caters for secondary-aged students with social, emotional and mental health needs from

-All students have a statement of special educational needs.
+- All students at Stephenson Academy have a statement of special educational need or an Education Health

-- The proportion of students for whom the academy receives pupil premium funding is high.
-This
+- The proportion of students eligible for the pupil premium is well above average.
+This is additional

-is extra government funding for students known to be eligible for free school meals, looked after
+government funding for students known to be eligible for free school meals and looked after children.

 What does the school need to do to improve further?